AmirPasalic/postgres-performance-test/README.md

 After the setup and data seeding of the test database is done you can view the summary of the initialize.sh script in form of text log file at:
 ~/PostgresPerformanceProject/DatabaseSetup/CarReservationsDbSetupSummary.txt
-2. Step: run the performance-test.sh script in order to execute the queries against the test database and its tables.
+2. Step: run the performance_test.sh script in order to execute the queries against the test database and its tables.
 3. Step: The performance test results will be written to text file as output logs on your host machine.
 The location of the log file is: ~/PostgresPerformanceProject/PerformanceTestResults/CarReservationsDbSetupSummary.txt